Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ```
 </details>

-> For the sake of readability, the field [`applicationInfo`](https://docs.adyen.com/development-resources/building-adyen-solutions#building-a-plugin) is ommitted from all the examples in this document.
+> For the sake of readability, the field [`applicationInfo`](https://docs.adyen.com/development-resources/building-adyen-solutions#building-a-plugin) is omitted from all the examples in this document.
 In real requests, [`applicationInfo`](https://docs.adyen.com/development-resources/building-adyen-solutions#building-a-plugin) is always added.

 ### Response